Inventor and Designer of Postural Control Insoles

 Posterior tibialis Syndrome (Acquired Adult Flat Foot)

 The Posterior Tibialis Muscle is a major stabilizer of the rearfoot.
-Rupture or chronic stretching of this muscle, beyond its normal limit of excursion, can lead to a functional flatfoot.
+Rupture or chronic stretching of this muscle, beyond its normal limit of the excursion, can lead to a functional flatfoot.
 This acquired adult flat foot must be differentiated from the PreClinical Clubfoot Deformity which also results in a functional flatfoot.

 Typical rupture point of this muscle is either at or within 6cm proximal to its navicular insertion.